awfulwaffle77/kravmaga/README.md

 # ISSUES
+* ADD POSIBILITY TO ADD OR REMOVE IN ANTRENAMENT.HTML

-TODO: Get antrenament.html in place
+* TODO: Get antrenament.html in place

+* antrenamente/evenimente Script is a lot of duplicate code

+* edit buttons have no cancel function.
+Save state and reset input.

-PLEASE check updateEvent POST param & deleteRecord POST param
+* PLEASE check updateEvent POST param & deleteRecord POST param

-Must test adding event and antrenament.
+* Must test adding event and antrenament.

-~On Chrome, currentHash cookie modifies its value.
+* ~On Chrome, currentHash cookie modifies its value.
 Why?
 It did not.
 Function `existsInHashArray` does not populate the array.~

-Note: handler.js has a lot of code in it and code for several pages.
+* Note: handler.js has a lot of code in it and code for several pages.
 Might be good to separate code into other files.

-Note: Currently, PHP does not return a webpage and redirects are handled in .js files.
+* Note: Currently, PHP does not return a webpage and redirects are handled in .js files.
 Should be changed.
 # FEATURES
 **LOGIN**